 With a rise in distributed teams spread out across many locations, the ability to video conference into meetings is increasingly important.
 That’s why many WeWork conference rooms come with screens and video-conferencing technology readily available, such as this one in Salesforce Tower in San Francisco.

 For brainstorming sessions, a whiteboard can be sufficient for your team to jot down notes and make connections.
-Many WeWork conference rooms, such as this one in WeWork Javier Prado 476 in Lima, Peru, come with these mounted on the wall, with markers handy.
+Many WeWork conference rooms, such as this one in WeWork 1 Belvedere Dr in Mill Valley, California, come with these mounted on the wall, with markers handy.

 Ideation sessions or presentations can take place in either small, intimate settings or large ones.
 To accommodate a larger group, a room facing a whiteboard with a large table, or several tables arranged classroom-style, as in this room in WeWork Cervantes in Mexico City, Mexico, is conducive to larger groups’ needs.